LukeMathWalker/pavex/docs/getting_started/quickstart/dependency_injection.md

 Pavex cannot do miracles, nor does it want to: it only knows how to construct a type if you tell it how to do so.

 By the way: this is also your first encounter with Pavex's error messages!\
 We strive to make them as helpful as possible.
-If you find them confusing, report it as a bug!
+If you find them confusing, file a bug report.

 ## Add a new constructor